compendio/goldbug-manual/README.md

 For the explanation of the "adaptive echo" another echo-grid with the connected letters A and E can be drawn (see following figure).

-Figure: Adaptive Echo (AE): The "Hansel and Gretel" Example of the Adaptive Echo]]
+Figure: Adaptive Echo (AE): The "Hansel and Gretel" Example of the Adaptive Echo

 ![Abbildung: Adaptives Echo (AE): Das „Hänsel und Gretel“-Beispiel des Adaptiven Echos](/images/echo_AE_grid.png)

-If a user, his or her chat friend, and a configured third account point as a chat server insert the same AE token ("Adaptive Echo Token") into the program, then the chat server will only send the user's message to his friend, and not to all other connected neighbors or users as would normally be the case in Full Echo mode.
+If a user, his or her chat friend, and a configured third node as a chat server insert the same AE token ("Adaptive Echo Token") into the program, then the chat server will only send the user's message to his friend, and not to all other connected neighbors (or users), as it would normally be the case in the Full Echo mode.

-The AE token, like a passphrase, consists of at least 96 characters.
-In the case of Adaptive Echo, the information from the sending node of the encrypted capsule is attached - and all other nodes learn that you are only forwarding the message to nodes or connection partners who also know this AE token.
+The AE token consists, like a passphrase, of at least 96 characters.
+In the case of Adaptive Echo, the information from the sending node of the encrypted capsule is attached - and all other nodes learn that you are only forwarding (sending) the message to nodes or connection partners, who also know this AE token.

 With an AE token, no other node that does not know the passphrase will be able to receive or view the user's message.
-Thus, potential "recorders" can be excluded, that is possible neighbors, the possible and presumptive record all the message traffic and then try to break the multiple encryption to get to the message core of the capsule.
+Thus, potential "recorders" can be excluded, these are possible neighbors, which presumptive record all the message traffic and then try to break the multiple encryption to get to the message core of the capsule.

 In order to be able to determine the graph, the travel route, for the adaptive echo, several nodes must agree with each other and note the passphrase on the way path without any gaps.
-In the case of the adaptive echo can be spoken of a routing.
+In the case of the adaptive echo it can be spoken of a routing.

-#### 3.5.1 Hansel and Gretel - An example of Adaptive Echo mode
+#### 3.5.1 Hansel and Gretel - An example of the Adaptive Echo mode

-To illustrate the adaptive echo, a classic example is the tale of Hänsel and Gretel .
+To illustrate the adaptive echo, a classic example is the tale of Hansel and Gretel.

 In the AE grid explained above, the characters Hansel, Gretel and the evil witch are drawn as nodes.
 Now Hansel and Gretel think about how they can communicate with each other without the evil witch noticing this.
-According to the fairy tale, they are in the woods with the witch and want to find out from this forest again and mark the way with bread crumbs and white pebbles.
+According to the fairy tale, they are in the woods with the witch and want to find out again of this forest and mark the way with bread crumbs and white pebbles.

-These fairy tale contents can now also illustrate the adaptive echo in the above grid pattern and show at which points of the grid or the communication graph a cryptographic token called "white pebbles" can be used:
+These fairy tale contents can now also illustrate the Adaptive Echo in the above grid pattern and show at which points of the grid or the communication graph a cryptographic token called "white pebbles" can be used:

 If nodes A2, E5 and E2 use the same AE token, then node E6 will not receive a message that node A2 (Hansel) and node E2 (Gretel) will exchange.
-Because, the node E5 learns about the known token "white pebbles" ("white_pebbles"), the messages not to the node E6, the "Wicked Witch" to send.
-A learning, adaptive network.
+Because the node E5 learns about the known token "white pebbles", it does not send the messages to the node E6, the "Wicked Witch".
+It is a learning, adaptive network.

 An "adaptive echo" network reveals no target information (compare again above: "Ants Routing").
 Because - as a reminder: The mode of "half echo" sends only one hop to the connected neighbor and the "full echo" sends the encrypted message to all connected nodes over an unspecified hop number.
-While "echo accounts" encourage or hinder other users as a kind of firewall or authorization concept when connecting, "AE tokens" hold graphene or path exclusivity - for messages that are sent via connection nodes that know the AE token ,
+While "echo accounts" encourage or hinder other users as a kind of firewall or authorization concept when connecting, "AE tokens" provides graph or path exclusivity - for messages that are sent via connected nodes that know the AE token,

 Chat Server Administrators can exchange their tokens with other server administrators if they trust each other (so-called "Ultra-Peering for Trust") and define a Web of Trust.
-In network labs or at home with three or four computers, the Adaptive Echo is easy to test and document its results:
+In network labs or at home with three or four computers, the Adaptive Echo is easy to test and to document the results:

 For an adaptive echo test, simply use a network with three or more computers (or "SPOTON_HOME" as the (endless) file in the binary directory to launch and connect multiple program instances on a single machine) and then implement this example flow: